 Whatever happens in the next few years, the Catholic Church has only one choice: to be herself by being true to Jesus Christ, whatever the cost.
 What kind of nation and what kind of democracy will we be?
 That is another question.

-Philip Tartaglia is the Roman Catholic Bishop of Paisley, Scotland.
-This essay is adapted from a keynote address he delivered on April 11, 2012, at Magdalen College, University of Oxford, to a conference sponsored by the Religious Freedom Project at Georgetown University.
+This essay is adapted from a keynote address the author delivered on April 11, 2012, at Magdalen College, University of Oxford, to a conference sponsored by the Religious Freedom Project at Georgetown University.